logo

 Expertise Summary

-Dr Gardner's expertise is in animal physiology and in understanding how nutrition influences cardiovascular, metabolic and/or renal physiology in the context of healthy aging.
+Dr Gardner's expertise is in physiology, in particular, understanding how nutrition can affect cardiovascular, metabolic and/or renal physiology in the context of healthy aging.

 Teaching Summary

-Dr Gardner is module convenor for The Urinary system (D12URI) which runs in the year 2/5 of the undergraduate veterinary curriculum.
-Dr Gardner contributes toward teaching in renal physiology… read more
+Dr Gardner has been Module Convenor for The Urinary System (D12URI) which runs in year 2/5 of the undergraduate veterinary curriculum (BVM BVS).
+Dr Gardner contributes toward teaching in renal… read more

 Research Summary